Rails Boilerplate

 Jumpstart Pro

-Chris also has a commercial product called JUmpstart Pro that bootstraps a full featured e-commerce application setup.
+Chris also has a commercial product called Jumpstart Pro that bootstraps a full-featured e-commerce application setup.

 Post install template